mikehostetler/amplify/request/readme.md

 You can also create additional cache types by adding to the `amplify.request.cache` hash.

-`amplify.request.cache.customCacheName( hash resource, hash settings, hash ajaxSettings )`
+`amplify.request.cache.customCacheName = function( hash resource, hash settings, hash ajaxSettings )`

 Definition for a caching mechanism. `customCacheName` should be replaced with the custom name of your choosing.

 * `resource`: The definition of the resource being requested.
 * `settings`: The settings for the request.
-* `ajaxSettings`: The settings that will be passed to `jQuery.ajax()`
+* `ajaxSettings`: The settings that will be passed to `jQuery.ajax()`.

 ## Examples

-The examples assume the the request location returns the following as json unless specified others:
+The examples assume that the request location returns the following as json unless specified otherwise:

 	{
 		"foo" : "bar",